 The appointment of the legal representative is a very important decision for both the company and the individual, with serious implications if the wrong person is appointed as they are accorded the legal right by the shareholders to manage and to make decisions on behalf the company.

-When a legal representative is appointed or elected, the powers are typically given by a formally notarized document (nominally within the company bylaws).
+Upon appointment or election, the powers are typically given by a formally notarized document (nominally within the company bylaws).

 Nevertheless, we have encountered instances where the legal representative has acted without the prior approval of the shareholders and have completed actions such as to sell company assets, sign contracts without permission and/or to grant company resources to help friends and/or family.